 captures the most comprehensive portrait yet of California

-college and university students who are parenting and applied for
+college and university students who are parenting and who applied

-financial aid.
-The vast majority (72%) of these student parents
+for financial aid.
+The vast majority of these student parents

-intended to enroll in the California Community Colleges, where 1
+(72%) intended to enroll in the California Community Colleges,

 A Portrait of Student Parents in the California Community